bissquit/rate-limits-exporter/README.md

 ## Help

-Exporter looks for the files in *directory*.
-Each file is a separate Docker Hub account where filename is a username of Docker Hub; file content is a password (trailing new line will be removed)
+Exporter looks for the files in *directory* and expects each file is a separate Docker Hub account where filename is a username of Docker Hub; file content is a password (trailing new line will be removed)

 You may pass options both via command line arguments or environment variables: